 And I was.
 Twice.
 But then I came back, and stayed. 😊

-I knew I might not get married super young – I am picky, after all, and I also like to be absolutely sure of what I’m getting myself into before I make up my mind.
+I knew I might not get married super young – I do have high standards, after all, and I also like to be absolutely sure of what I’m getting myself into before I make up my mind.
 And not dating in high school or college didn’t increase my odds of being a young bride.

 But I definitely didn’t think I’d still be single at 30.
 No way!
 I wanted to get married in my early 20s.
 I wanted to be a young mom.
 I wanted to be the first of my siblings to get married and give birth to the first grandchild.
 I’m the oldest!
 That’s the way it’s supposed to work, right?!